Georgia lawmakers puts new limits on dual enrollment program

 Supporters of House Bill 444, introduced by state Rep. Bert Reeves, say the amount the state spends for high school students to take an array of college classes has grown too large to keep the program financially afloat.

-Reeves, R-Marietta, has pointed out costs for the program allowing high-school students to take post-secondary classes swelled from around $23 million when the program launched in 2015 to around $140 million in 2018.
+Reeves, R-Marietta, has pointed out costs for the program allowing high-school students to take post-secondary classes swelled from around $23 million when the program launched in 2015 to as high as $140 million projected for the 2021 fiscal year.

 During that time, Reeves said the program has stretched far beyond the boundaries of its original intent, which was to better prepare Georgia students for higher learning and professional training.